-Passive fire protection measures are designed to restrict the growth and spread of fire, helping to minimize damage and, most importantly, protect human life.
+Passive fire protection measures are designed to restrict the growth and spread of fire, helping to minimise damage and, most importantly, protect human life.

 In this blog post, we will discuss the basics of passive fire protection for self-build homes, including what materials are combustible and non-combustible, the best insulation materials to use, where insulation should be placed, and the difference between passive and active fire protection.

-Two of our members from Technical Building Solutions will be speaking at SelfBuild Dublin this weekend on this topic.
-You can register for your ticket here.
+Two of our members from Technical Building Solutions spoke at SelfBuild Dublin on this topic.

 When Does Fire Occur in the Home?